Syllabus for COS-101

-You are required to submit three (3) written assignments.
-The three written assignments are based on the Digital Planet: Tomorrow's Technology and You textbook.
+You are required to submit five (5) written assignments.
+The five written assignments are based on the Digital Planet: Tomorrow's Technology and You textbook.

 You are required to submit five (5) programming assignments to your mentor for grading.
 The five programming assignments are based on the Visual Basic textbook.

 Each application that you develop using Visual Basic (VB) will be associated with a root or parent folder that contains all the files and subfolders associated with that application.